aws/sagemaker-python-sdk/doc/overview.rst

        instance_type=instance_type,
    )

-Because ``catboost`` and ``lightgbm`` rely on the PyTorch Deep Learning Containers image, the corresponding Models and Endpoints display the “pytorch” prefix when viewed in the AWS console.
-To verify that these models were created successfully with your desired base model, refer to the ``Tags`` section.
+Because the model and script URIs are owned by JumpStart, the endpoint, endpoint config and model resources will be prefixed with ``sagemaker-jumpstart``.
+Refer to the model ``Tags`` to inspect the JumpStart artifacts involved in the model creation.

 Perform Inference
 -----------------